 This is the accompaniment page to my now-ongoing project.
 In it, I describe the problems democratization can create and discuss potential solutions.
 To paraphrase a well-known saying, “The price of democratization is eternal vigilance.”

-The official video page on WordPress.tv can be found here.
+The video of the original talk, at WordCamp US 2016, can be found here.

 Here are the citations from the talk and related readings, grouped by topic:

 - An analysis of viral content on the New York Times: Berger, Jonah; Milkman, Katherine L. (2011), “What Makes Online Content Go Viral?,” Journal of Marketing Research (summarized here).